pedrohba1/selfhosted/README.md

-It contains a `flake.nix` file that allows we to build a ready image for raspberry pi zero 2 W. I edited it a bit so it connects to regular wi-fi once powered, and accepts my ssh key by default.
+It contains a `flake.nix` file that allows we to build a ready image for raspberry pi zero 2 W. I edited it a bit so it connects to regular wifi once powered, and accepts my ssh key by default.
 It needs pre-defined the wifi name and password, and also the public key being passed to the Pi board.

 For all the custom configs, only the `custom-user-config` should be edited to add the dependencies.
 Then the image can be built, flashed into the SD card and it is done.
 Ideally, you just use this flake to update it.
 Just clone this repo that contains the flake and run: